Pancakes are a great breakfast option and if you are trying to eat healthier these easy whole wheat pancakes are great to try.

 - 1 tablespoon Sugar

-- Add the flour, sugar, and baking powder to a bowl and whisk to mix well.
+- Add the flour, sugar, salt, and baking powder to a bowl and whisk to mix well.

 - To the flour mixture add the water, milk, and maple flavoring.
 Stir to combine.